Monica and her Dalmatian Therapy Dogs are making an impact relieving stress for passengers at their local airport.

 Key moments you won’t want to miss:

-- [02:59] When Monica brought Doc home, she found a trainer an hour away who happened to have experience in Therapy Dogs and introduced her to the work, mentored her, and ultimately recruited her for the ATD board.
+- [02:59] Monica shares how a trainer introduced her to therapy dog work and later recruited her for the ATD board.

-- [06:52] Monica’s daughter begged to keep one of Disco’s puppies so they kept Hip Hop with the goal of them becoming a Junior Handler team together when she turns 12.
+- [06:52] Monica’s daughter wants to be a Junior Handler with Hip Hop when she turns 12.

-- [07:23] Monica talks about how she rescued Quint from a puppy mill as he is deaf and was to be euthanized.
+- [07:23] Monica rescued deaf Dalmatian Quint from a puppy mill where he was going to be euthanized.

-- [12:02] Monica talks about how Lori told her to apply to the ATD board and how the opportunity to make a difference and guide the organization through growth while maintaining relationships with members.
+- [12:02] Monica discusses her decision to join the ATD board and the opportunity to make a difference.

 I hope you enjoy this episode as much as I do.
 Give it a watch or a listen and then let me know in the community which part you found the most helpful!